 |PREVENTATIVE BOAT MAINTENANCE

 Inspecting your boat and equipment before you launch or leave the dock can prevent many possible problems.
-Examine onboard safety equipment (PFDs (their sizes and condition), fire extinguishers, bailers, anchor, etc.), motor, fuel, electrical systems, through-hull fittings and accessory attachments.
+Examine onboard safety equipment (life jackets, throwable devices (sizes and condition), fire extinguishers, bailers, anchor, etc.), motor, fuel, electrical systems, through-hull fittings and accessory attachments.
 Follow the owner’s manual for regular maintenance on the boat and equipment; this will pay off by minimizing problems afloat.
 Here are some other tips:

 - Check for any cracks or crazing.